tom--/data-mapper/README.md

 models in the form models.

 Now imagine that you've implemented the database and lots of forms and biz-logic when you realize that the database schema needs to change.
-Perhaps you discover that need to normalize or de-normalize a table.
+Perhaps you discover the need to normalize or de-normalize a table.
 If you are unlucky, you might need to change lots of form models because you have to fix the mapping between those form models and the revised schema and AR models.
 This kind of scenario is not uncommon in larger systems.
-The refactor can be so nasty that it dooms a project.
+The refactor can be very nasty.

-### The hard part
+### That's not the hard part

 So you can see how separating